openstack/python-neutronclient/doc/source/index.rst

 ==================================

 This is a client for OpenStack Networking API.
-It provides :doc:`Python API bindings <reference/index>` (the neutronclient module) and :doc:`command-line interface (CLI) <cli/index>`.
+It provides :doc:`Python API bindings <reference/index>` (the neutronclient module).

-There are two CLIs which support the Networking API:
-:doc:`neutron CLI <cli/neutron>` and
+There is
 `OpenStack Client (OSC) <https://docs.openstack.org/python-openstackclient/latest/>`__.
-OpenStack Client provides the basic network commands and python-neutronclient provides extensions (aka OSC plugins) for advanced networking services.
+CLI which support the Networking API.

 User Documentation
 ------------------